Kirol54/privatePlasma/README.md

 - Two output notes are created with the same total value (conservation)
 - Nullifiers prevent double-spending

 The contract sees only nullifiers and output commitments — no amounts, no addresses.
+Each output note is encrypted with the recipient's **viewing public key** and emitted as an `EncryptedNote` event, allowing the recipient to detect incoming transfers by scanning the chain.

 **Withdraw** — A ZK proof shows:

 - The input note exists in the tree and the sender owns it
 - The withdrawal amount + change = input amount
 - The recipient address is committed inside the proof (prevents front-running)

+Any change note is encrypted for the withdrawer's viewing key.

 ### Cryptography